 No perfect blog or brand name exists, just a blog or brand name that clearly fits the direction of your core message.
 The brand or blog name matters little; the quality of your content and the depth of your connections means everything.

-Can you list down top 5 things one should have if he/she wants to start a blog?
+Q3: Can you list down the top 5 things one should have if he/she wants to start a blog?

 - Buy your domain and hosting.